Brooklyn Film Festival

 The festival is organized by the Brooklyn Film Society, a 501 (c)(3) tax-exempt non-profit organization.

 BFF also oversees the annual KidsFilmFest, a program that reaches out to children and families.
-The New Museum in Manhattan has incorporated our kids programs in their First Saturdays for Families.

 Venue

 In 2009, the festival took place at the Brooklyn Heights Cinema on Henry Street in Brooklyn Heights where two screening rooms operated side-by-side featuring 81 two-hour film programs.
 Nightly networking after-parties took place at various locations in DUMBO, Brooklyn.
 Previously, the festival has been held at Brooklyn Lyceum, Brooklyn Academy of Music (BAM), Brooklyn Museum, Steiner Studios, Brooklyn Public Library, and the Brooklyn Historical Society.

 Entries

 Roughly half of films submitted and shown are by U.S. filmmakers, while approximately 20% are European.
 The remaining 30% come from other parts of the globe.
 In 2009, the festival received 2,780 films for consideration from 110 countries.

 BFF awards filmmakers over $80,000 in prizes in the form of cash, film services, and products.
 It accepts around 25 feature narratives, 30 documentaries, 45 short subjects films, 20 experimental films, and 30 animated works.
 Over 30 screeners help BFF to review the entries, and there are 25 judges (or, five per category).

 The fee for submitting films before November 30 is $30, after which fee rises to $50.
 Alumni filmmakers are exempt from paying this fees.
 The fee is also waived in several other cases.
 Accommodation for participating filmmakers is provided by a festival sponsor, Hotel Chandler, Manhattan.